intel-retail/automated-self-checkout/docs_src/index.md

 ## Platform Installation and Pipeline Setup

-first verify that your platform is included on the [supported platform list](./platforms.md)
+First verify that your platform is included on the [supported platform list](./platforms.md)

 Setup steps for each supported hardware platform can be found [HERE](./hardwaresetup.md).